SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

   - Interface Weapon
   - Interface Target

-Create fake Weapon and fake Dummy for the test.
+Create а fake Weapon and а fake Dummy for the test.

 ## Hints